lesleyzhao/Ed_Tech_Etl_Pipeline/README.md

 ## 🎉 Conclusion

-This Ed-Tech ETL Pipeline prototype successfully demonstrates the technical skills and architectural patterns needed to build production-scale data processing systems.
-It showcases expertise in AWS services, ETL pipeline design, data source integration, and scalable system architecture - exactly matching the requirements from your original bullet points.
+This Ed-Tech ETL Pipeline prototype successfully demonstrates my technical skills and architectural patterns needed to build production-scale data processing systems.
+It showcases my expertise in AWS services, ETL pipeline design, data source integration, and scalable system architecture - directly reflecting my professional experience in data engineering and cloud technologies.

-The project is ready for deployment, testing, and further development, providing a solid foundation for learning and experimentation with modern data engineering technologies.
+The project is ready for deployment, testing, and further development, providing a comprehensive demonstration of my capabilities in modern data engineering technologies.